When’s the last time you were pumped to get back to work after a vacation?

 This is obviously not that easy, but if you can pull it off, it will help you want to get back to work.
-Truly disconnecting means not doing anything work-related.
+Truly disconnecting means not doing anything work-related during your vacation.

 No email checking, no calls, no social media.
 Nothing.

 Don’t bring your work laptop.
-If it’s the same as your personal one, don’t turn it on unless it’s for researching things to do or book flights and accommodation.
+If it’s the same as your personal one, don’t turn it on unless it’s for researching things to do or book flights and accommodations.

 Shut that phone off.
 Use it for the essentials only, like Google Maps and Translate.

 Relax, get back to your hobbies.
-It’s your time, do things you want to do that doesn’t work towards your productive activities.
+It’s your time, do things you want to do that don’t work towards your productive activities.